 - Securely batten down or close all deck openings, hatches and doors.

 - Ensure your vessel has adequate stability.
 Secure moveable objects and ensure all weights, including passengers, are as low down in the vessel as possible.

 - Ensure everyone on board is awake, dressed and wearing their lifejacket.

 - Approach the bar at a moderate speed so you can adjust your speed as needed.

-- Have a lookout at the back of the boat to watch for dangerous building swells.
+- Have a lookout at the back of the boat to watch for dangerous swells that may be building.

 - Keep a safe following distance and well clear of any vessels.